Executive Summary

 Deployment Guide: Choosing Hydronic vs Electric by Use Case

 Decision-makers should start with building type, project phase, and tariff structure.
-Table 4 summarises recommended approaches.
+Table 4 summarises

 Hydronic vs Electric Radiant – Recommended Applications